+What is a minor heart attack?
+What does a mini heart attack feel like?
 Mini heart attacks happen when there is a temporary blockage in the coronary artery.
-It can be extremely short-lived compared to classic heart attacks, but is still serious.
+A mini heart attack can be extremely short-lived compared to classic heart attacks, but is still serious.
 In fact, there are different kinds of heart attacks that people may not be aware of.

 What Causes A Heart Attack?

 Heart attacks, also called myocardial infarction, happen when the flow of blood to the heart is blocked.
 These blockages are mostly a buildup of fat, cholesterol and other substances that form plaque in the arteries.
 The plaque can sometimes rupture and form a clot that blocks the blood flow.
 When blood flow is interrupted, it can damage or destroy part of the heart muscle.

 What Are 4 Signs Of An Impending Heart Attack